Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_09.md

 {{> DiffBox tutorialName="angular-meteor" step="9.4"}}

-Notice how easy it is to bind a checkbox to a model with AngularJS!
+Notice how easy it is to bind a checkbox to a model with Angular 1!

 Let's add the same to the `party-details.ng.html` page: